bvbohnen/X4_Customizer/README.md

   * Adjust_Job_Count

     Adjusts job ship counts using a multiplier, affecting all quota fields.
 Input is a list of matching rules, determining which jobs get adjusted.

 ***

+Live_Editor Transforms:

+  * Apply_Live_Editor_Patches

+    This will apply all patches created by hand through the live editor in the GUI.
+This should be called no more than once per script, and currently should be called before any other transforms which might read the edited values.
+Pending support for running some transforms prior to hand edits.

+***